 Since the release of mpt/3.3, Cray has included a Lustre-aware implementation of the MPI-I/O collective buffering algorithm.
 This implementation is able to buffer data on the aggregator nodes into stripe-sized chunks so that all read and writes to the Lustre filesystem are automatically stripe aligned without requiring any padding or manual alignment from the developer.
 Because of the way Lustre is designed, alignment is a key factor in achieving optimal performance.

-Several environment variables can be used to control the behavior of collective buffering on Edison and Cori.
+Several environment variables can be used to control the behavior of collective buffering on Cori.
 The MPICH_MPII/O_HINTS variable specifies hints to the MPI-I/O library that can, for instance, override the built-in heuristic and force collective buffering on:

 Placing this command in your batch file before calling aprun will cause your program to use these hints.
 The * indicates that the hint applies to any file opened by MPI-I/O, while romio_cb_write controls collective buffering for writes and romio_ds_write controls data sieving for writes, an older collective mode optimization that is no longer used and can interfere with collective buffering.
 The options for these hints are enabled, disabled, or automatic (the default value, which uses the built-in heuristic).

 It is also possible to control the number of aggregator nodes using the cb_nodes hint, although the MPI-I/O library will automatically set this to the stripe count of your file.

 MPICH_MPIIO_HINTS_DISPLAY variable causes your program to dump a summary of the current MPI-I/O hints to stderr each time a file is opened.
 This is useful for debugging and as a sanity check against spelling errors in your hints.

 More detail on MPICH runtime environment variables, including a full list and description of MPI-I/O hints, is available from the intro_mpi man page on Cori.